roman-milk/roman-milk.github.io/cleaning-for-mr-quin.md

+===

- ****** Cleaning for Mr Quin ****** bygeronimo_appleby© 'Open your legs, you teasing cunt,' Quin snarled as his fist slid along the length of his enormous tumescence.
+'Open your legs, you teasing cunt,' Quin snarled as his fist slid along the length of his enormous tumescence.
 'If I'm paying a month's rent for this, you better put on the show I was promised.'

  Adele's reaction to the sight of Quin's erection surprised both the principals in the scene so far.